life3biotech/ai_engine/README.md

 ## Acknowledgement

-The Oceans.ai project uses the following libraries:
+This project uses the following libraries:

 | Package           	| License      	|
 |-------------------	|--------------	|